One Day in Queenstown With Children

-1. Cookie Time for amazing cookies, presented in many innovative and rather sugar laden ways and;
+1. Cookie Time for amazing cookies, presented in many innovative sugar-laden ways and;

-2. Balls and Bangles for some seriously creative donuts!
+2. Balls and Bangles for some seriously creative doughnuts!

 More Activities - Walks

-Generally all of the water front walks are easy and well worth the adventure.
+Generally, all of the waterfront walks are easy and well worth the adventure.
 The Frankton trail, the Peninsula Bay walk and the walk out to Bob’s Cove are all spectacular in their own right… can be achieved from town and are easily accessible by buggy.
-From Arrowtown check out the Millennium Trail and Gibbston Wine Trail
+From Arrowtown, check out the Millennium Trail and the Gibbston Wine Trail.

-The Queenstown Trails Trust has a neat little filter tool on their web site which allows you to scale the types of walks best suited to your family and their fitness levels while DOC covers all of the information 'other' walking options
+The Queenstown Trails Trust has a neat little filter tool on their website which allows you to scale the types of walks best suited to your family and their fitness levels, while DOC covers all of the information on 'other' walking options.

-To be hones, there are dozens of options in which you can eat with your families of all ages, Probably our favourites for families are Lone Star Queenstown, the Shelter in Frankton’s R park, Fat Badgers Pizzeria or Winnies in Queenstown.
-There are so many choices though – so pop into our reception area and asking one of our staff for a recommendation.
+To be honest, there are dozens of options in which you can eat with your families of all ages.
+Probably our favourites for families are Lone Star Queenstown, the Shelter in Frankton’s R Park, Fat Badgers Pizzeria or Winnies in Queenstown.
+There are so many choices though – so pop into our reception area and ask one of our staff for a recommendation.

-There are a few services in queenstown that are all really reliable with well vetted staff.
+There are a few services in Queenstown that are all really reliable with well-vetted staff.
 Check out Babysitting Queenstown or Around the Clock Childcare.
-There is also a super helpful service called Tots on Tour which offer parents who wish to travel without equipment (cots, buggies, stroller, baby backpacks etc) – but want to hire it locally.
+There is also a super helpful service called Tots on Tour which offers parents who wish to travel without equipment (cots, buggies, strollers, baby backpacks etc.) – but want to hire it locally.